mt7180/prefect-pulumi-data-orchestration/README.md

 ```

 ### The Prefect Deployment
-If you have completed all the prerequisits, congratulations, you are now ready to deploy our flow and run it on an AWS ECS Cluster.
+If you have completed all the prerequisites, congratulations, you are now ready to deploy our flow and run it on an AWS ECS Cluster.
 But wait, what exactly is a deployment and how can we do this?
-A deployment is an entrypoint to a Prefect flow.
-It contains all information about its configuration, more explicitely spoken: it defines when, how and where the flow run will be executed.
+A deployment is an entry point to a Prefect flow.
+It contains all information about its configuration, more explicitly spoken: it defines when, how and where the flow run will be executed.
 You can write your deployment configuration into the [prefect.yaml] file, but it is also possible to submit the same information to the Prefect API with the flow method .deploy() in your python file.

 ```python
 data_flow.deploy(